 - Drink plenty of water.

 Start eating more beans today!
-Share your favorite recipes in the comments section below.
-Be sure to unlock a coupon to use on your next Luvo purchase and download Luvo’s 7-day meal and fitness plan for more nutrition tips and recipes.
+Share your favorite recipes in the comments section below and don’t forget sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.